tuteng/rnnlab/README.rst

 =============

 If you would like to train on a different corpus, create a directory **data** in your working directory, and place a folder with the name of the corpus inside it.
-Inside this folder, put the corpus (with documents separated by new lines) as a .txt file titled **corpus.txt**.
+Save the corpus as a .txt file (with documents separated by new lines) inside the folder you just created and title it **corpus.txt**.

 To load a custom list of probes, create a folder named **probes** inside the data directory.
 Then, save a list of probes to a .txt file (each probe separated by a